open-telemetry/opentelemetry-specification/specification/trace/semantic_conventions/span-general.md

 When connecting to the remote destination through an intermediary (e.g. proxy), client instrumentations SHOULD set `server.address` and `server.port` to logical remote destination address and `server.socket.name`, `server.socket.address` and `server.socket.port` to the socket peer connection is established with - the intermediary.

-Server instrumentations that use `server.address` and `server.port` SHOULD set them to logical local host; If `server.socket.address` and `server.socket.port` are used, they SHOULD be set to the address of intermediary connection is established with.
-Server semantic conventions SHOULD define additional attribute(s) representing originating peer address for reverse-proxy scenarios when such information is available.

 `server.socket.domain` SHOULD be set to the DNS name used to resolve `server.socket.address` if it's readily available.
 Instrumentations
 SHOULD NOT do DNS lookups to obtain `server.socket.address`.
 If peer information available to instrumentation can represent DNS name or IP address, instrumentation SHOULD NOT attempt to parse it and SHOULD only set `server.socket.domain`.